Purposeful Living

 “I’m trying to catch myself when I start Angry Cleaning and ask the Lord to change my heart,” my friend confesses.

-My heart fills with compassion toward my friend as she shares her battle with this resentful mentality.
-At the heart of the matter, she wants more help from her husband, but he rarely extends the help she desires.
 She ends up taking on most of the household duties, and she has to fight to avoid becoming bitter about her circumstances.
 We talk about this as we stroll beneath the towering beech trees, and I try to encourage her.
 The conversation also prompts me to pay more attention to my own anger.

 As I reflect on our conversation the day after our walk, I catch myself grumbling about the volume of dirty laundry our family produces every day.
 Later in the day, I catch myself complaining as I clean up the toys and blankets strewn throughout the living room.

-Shifting From Angry Cleaning to Peace and Joy
+Shifting From Anger to Peace and Joy

 I don’t like the way resentment builds within me in these moments.
 I want to be the kind of woman who undertakes her daily work with a joyful heart, but I’m not sure how to make the shift.